NextGenCMB/delensalot/README.md

 python3 run.py -p examples/example_c08b.py
 ```

-runs the example configuration for `c08b`
+runs the example configuration for `c08b`.
+See [lenscarf/lerepi/README](https://github.com/NextGenCMB/lenscarf/blob/f/mergelerepi/lenscarf/lerepi/README.rst) for a description of the configuation parameters

 ## Use on NERSC